Vatican City during World War II: Invasion of Poland

-Pius wrote of a persecuted Church and a time requiring "charity" for victims who had a "right" to compassion.
-Against the invasion of Poland and killing of civilians he wrote:
+Pius wrote of a persecuted Church of a time requiring "charity" for victims who had a "right" to compassion, and of the suffering of the Poles:

 A monument to Fr.
 Maximilian Kolbe, among the estimated 3,000 members (18%) of the Polish clergy who were killed by the Nazis; of these, 1,992 died in concentration camps.

 The blood of countless human beings, even noncombatants, raises a piteous dirge over a nation such as Our dear Poland, which, for its fidelity to the Church, for its services in the defense of Christian civilization, written in indelible characters in the annals of history, has a right to the generous and brotherly sympathy of the whole world, while it awaits, relying on the powerful intercession of Mary, Help of Christians, the hour of a resurrection in harmony with the principles of justice and true peace.